Azure-Samples/openai-end-to-end-basic/README.md

 The implementation covers the following scenarios:

 1. Authoring a flow - Authoring a flow using Prompt flow in an Azure Machine Learning workspace.
-1. Deploying a flow - The client UI is hosted in Azure App Service and accesses the OpenAI service via a Machine Learning managed online endpoint.
+1. Deploying a flow - The client UI is hosted in Azure App Service and accesses the Azure OpenAI Service via a Machine Learning managed online endpoint.

 ### Deploying a flow to Azure Machine Learning managed online endpoint